-• Course Hours: 80 contact hours (Lecture 40, Lab 40) (On Ground 50, Digital 30)
+• Course Hours: 80 contact hours (Lecture 60, Lab 20) (On Ground 50, Digital 30)

-In this course, students are taught about documentation used for coding in an inpatient setting, and on utilizing diagnostic and procedure codes.
-Students are also taught inpatient billing and coding using the industry standard claim form, as well as specialty-coding procedures.
+In this course, students are taught about the pathologies of the nervous and sensory systems.
+They are also taught about the use of prescription and nonprescription drugs for the treatment of those pathologies.
 This course is also designed to develop professional skills and proactive career management.
-This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of five hours of out-of-class work will be assigned per week.
+A minimum five hours of out-of-class work will be assigned per week.